laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 #### Y Combinator

 - [YC Startup School](https://www.startupschool.org/) - Y Combinator is an American seed accelerator.
 Free 8-week online course on how to start a startup.

-#### Udacity

-- [Udacity](https://blog.udacity.com/2020/03/one-month-free-on-nanodegrees.html) - Udacity in an online education platform.
-Udacity offers everyone one free month on one of 40 premium Nanodegree programs.

 #### Pluralsight